 - Absence Makes the Heart Go Yonder: Captain Pausert became a trader to impress a girl he was keen on; when he gets back from his first trading expedition she's married to his rival.

 - Captain's Log: Parodied.
-Pausert makes a laconic entry about battling space pirates to explain a bit of unauthorized target practice on an asteroid.
+Pausert makes a laconic entry about battling space pirates to explain a bit of unauthorized target practice.

 - Competence Zone: Averted.
 Goth is incredibly competent, and Karres children are apparently expected to take care of themselves, but the captain very quickly pulls ahead as he develops his powers.